TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Dynamic Model

 \subsection{Triphibious Motion Mode Dynamics}

-We categorize it into flight mode (in air or water) and ground mode (on land or seabed) based on whether \myrobot~contacts the supporting surface, as shown in Fig.~\ref{frame}(b).
-In the flight mode and the ground mode, the plane $\bm{x}_A\mathbf{O}_{A}\bm{y}_A$ are horizontal and vertical, respectively.
+We categorize it into non-ground-contact mode (in air or water) and ground-contact mode (on land or seabed) based on whether \myrobot contacts the supporting surface, as shown in Fig.~\ref{frame}(b).
+In the non-ground-contact mode and the contact mode, the plane $\bm{x}_A\mathbf{O}_{A}\bm{y}_A$ is horizontal and vertical, respectively.